docusign/extension-app-file-output-cloud-storage-reference-implementation/terraform/README.md

 1. **Windows Firewall:** Ensure that Windows Firewall or any other security software is not blocking Docker's network traffic.
 You may need to create exceptions for Docker.

-By checking these settings, you can ensure that Docker Desktop runs smoothly on your Windows machine.
+By checking these settings, you can ensure that Docker Desktop runs smoothly on your machine.

 ### What if I use Podman as a container tool?